Table of contents:

 My top 5 most useful tips

-1. Change the default flags.
+1. Changing the default flags.
 I find the built-in flag icons a bit outdated.
 Luckily, it’s very easy to use your own.
 Download a set of SVG icons you like (I downloaded mine from here), optimize them with a tool like this, and upload them to your site.
 If you wish to optimise them even more, you can ask ChatGPT to strip the code even further.
 Then, go to TranslatePress Settings → Advanced and use the language code to create overrides (e.g., en_US for American English or de_DE for German).
 Add the links to your new flag icons, and you’re done!

 2. Use classes to exclude elements from translation.
 Every translation plugin offers exclusion based on CSS selectors.
 I make a habit of adding a .notranslate class to elements that shouldn’t be translated.
 You can also create a class like .noaitranslate to prevent only automatic translation.
 Important: Don’t add these classes to navigation menu items, as TranslatePress will ignore them completely and won’t translate the links.